William P. Hobby: Publisher

 After leaving the governorship, Hobby returned to the Beaumont Enterprise.
 In 1924, he was invited to become the president of the Houston Post.
 In August 1955, Hobby became chairman of the board of the Houston Post Company.
 By then, the company also owned the radio station, KPRC, and the television station, KPRC-TV.
 His wife, Oveta Culp Hobby (see below), served as president and editor.

 Personal and civic life

 In 1931, Hobby married Oveta Culp.
 She later was appointed as the first Secretary of the US Department of Health, Education and Welfare (its name was changed after a later reorganization).

 Hobby served as a member on the Board of Directors of Texas Technological College.

+By the 1930s, Hobby had moved towards conservatism; opposing the liberal policies of the Roosevelt Administration.
+As Hobby’s son later reflected on his father, “Make no mistake-my father was no liberal.”

 Family

 His son William P. Hobby Jr. also served as lieutenant governor of Texas from 1973 to 1991.
 His daughter, Jessica, was married to Henry E. Catto Jr., who became the Ambassador of the United States to the Court of St James's.
 His grandson, Paul Hobby, narrowly lost the election for comptroller of Texas in the 1998 general election.
 Republican Carole Keeton Strayhorn won that election.